-- Regularly reviewing the effectiveness of the Authority's Constitution. - Having an Authority and committee structure that: - monitors the effectiveness of risk management arrangements; - regularly reviews the governance arrangements; - considers and reviews internal and external audit strategies, plans and reports; and - reviews, scrutinises and approves the annual statement of accounts. - Having an Executive Board that: - provides leadership on governance; - contributes to the completion and review of the Annual Governance Statement; and - provides clear direction to the Service and senior managers. - The use of information from various sources to inform the governance arrangements, for example: - performance reports; - risk management arrangements; - external regulator reports; and - the Internal Audit Annual Report.
+- Regularly reviewing the effectiveness of the Authority's Constitution. - Having an Authority and committee structure that: - monitors the effectiveness of risk management arrangements - regularly reviews the governance arrangements - considers and reviews internal and external audit strategies, plans and reports - reviews, scrutinises and approves the annual statement of accounts. - Having an Executive Board that: - provides leadership on governance - contributes to the completion and review of the Annual Governance Statement - provides clear direction to the Service and senior managers. - The use of information from various sources to inform the governance arrangements, for example: - Improvement and performance board reports - risk management arrangements - external regulator reports - the Internal Audit Annual Report.

-Achievements against the core principles are set out within pages 7-13.
-The Authority's agreed improvement actions for 2021/22 are contained on pages 14-17, which confirms the progress made.
+Achievements against the core principles are set out within pages 6-12.
+The Authority's agreed improvement actions for 2022/23 are contained on pages 13-16, which confirms the progress made.